 Creole Cuisine is a style of cooking that blends French, Spanish, West and North African, Amerindian, Haitian and Portuguese influences.
 This annual festival aims to create a lasting tradition of showcasing the best of the cuisine, with a focus on its historical and cultural influences that tie these various regions together.

-- Musician Andre Thierry Carries the Torch for Creole Cultures and Traditions
+- Musician Andre Thierry Carries the Torch for Creole Culture and Traditions

 - Upcoming Documentary to Continue the Story of Creole Cooking 38 Years Later